DbbHobo/You-Dont-Know-Me/React/【02】React初始化和挂载.md

   // 【省略代码...】
   workInProgressRoot = root;
   const rootWorkInProgress = createWorkInProgress(root.current, null);
+  // 【确定workInProgress指向】
   workInProgress = rootWorkInProgress;
   // 【省略代码...】
   finishQueueingConcurrentUpdates();
   return rootWorkInProgress;
+}

+// 【packages/react-reconciler/src/ReactFiber.js】
+// This is used to create an alternate fiber to do work on.
+// 【创建对应的alternate根节点】
+export function createWorkInProgress(current: Fiber, pendingProps: any): Fiber {
+  let workInProgress = current.alternate;
+  if (workInProgress === null) {
+    // We use a double buffering pooling technique because we know that we'll
+    // only ever need at most two versions of a tree.
+We pool the "other" unused
+    // node that we're free to reuse.
+This is lazily created to avoid allocating
+    // extra objects for things that are never updated.
+It also allow us to
+    // reclaim the extra memory if needed. workInProgress = createFiber(
+      current.tag,
+      pendingProps,
+      current.key,
+      current.mode,
+    );
+    workInProgress.elementType = current.elementType;
+    workInProgress.type = current.type;
+    workInProgress.stateNode = current.stateNode;

+    if (__DEV__) {
+      // DEV-only fields

+      workInProgress._debugSource = current._debugSource;
+      workInProgress._debugOwner = current._debugOwner;
+      workInProgress._debugHookTypes = current._debugHookTypes;
+    }

+    workInProgress.alternate = current;
+    current.alternate = workInProgress;
+  } else {
+    workInProgress.pendingProps = pendingProps;
+    // Needed because Blocks store data on type. workInProgress.type = current.type;

+    // We already have an alternate.
+    // Reset the effect tag.
+    workInProgress.flags = NoFlags;

+    // The effects are no longer valid. workInProgress.subtreeFlags = NoFlags;
+    workInProgress.deletions = null;

+    if (enableProfilerTimer) {
+      // We intentionally reset, rather than copy, actualDuration & actualStartTime.
+      // This prevents time from endlessly accumulating in new commits.
+      // This has the downside of resetting values for different priority renders,
+      // But works for yielding (the common case) and should support resuming. workInProgress.actualDuration = 0;
+      workInProgress.actualStartTime = -1;
+    }
+  }

+  // Reset all effects except static ones.
+  // Static effects are not specific to a render. workInProgress.flags = current.flags & StaticMask;
+  workInProgress.childLanes = current.childLanes;
+  workInProgress.lanes = current.lanes;

+  workInProgress.child = current.child;
+  workInProgress.memoizedProps = current.memoizedProps;
+  workInProgress.memoizedState = current.memoizedState;
+  workInProgress.updateQueue = current.updateQueue;

+  // Clone the dependencies object.
+This is mutated during the render phase, so
+  // it cannot be shared with the current fiber. const currentDependencies = current.dependencies;
+  workInProgress.dependencies =
+    currentDependencies === null
+      ? null
+      : {
+          lanes: currentDependencies.lanes,
+          firstContext: currentDependencies.firstContext,
+        };

+  // These will be overridden during the parent's reconciliation workInProgress.sibling = current.sibling;
+  workInProgress.index = current.index;
+  workInProgress.ref = current.ref;
+  workInProgress.refCleanup = current.refCleanup;

+  if (enableProfilerTimer) {
+    workInProgress.selfBaseDuration = current.selfBaseDuration;
+    workInProgress.treeBaseDuration = current.treeBaseDuration;
+  }

+  if (__DEV__) {
+    workInProgress._debugNeedsRemount = current._debugNeedsRemount;
+    switch (workInProgress.tag) {
+      case IndeterminateComponent:
+      case FunctionComponent:
+      case SimpleMemoComponent:
+        workInProgress.type = resolveFunctionForHotReloading(current.type);
+        break;
+      case ClassComponent:
+        workInProgress.type = resolveClassForHotReloading(current.type);
+        break;
+      case ForwardRef:
+        workInProgress.type = resolveForwardRefForHotReloading(current.type);
+        break;
+      default:
+        break;
+    }
+  }

+  return workInProgress;
 }

 // 【packages/react-reconciler/src/ReactFiberConcurrentUpdates.js】